-'''

 compute.r2(x, y, res.multisplit, covar = NULL, SNP_index = NULL)

-'''

 x The input matrix, of dimension nobs x nvar.
-Each row represents a subject, each column a SNP.

-y The response vector.
-It can be continuous or discrete.

-res.multisplit The output of multisplit.

-covar NULL or the matrix of covariates one wishes to control for, of size nobs x ncovar.

-the 'Details' section.
+Each row represents a subject, each column a SNP. У The response vector.
+It can be continuous or discrete. res.multisplit The output of multisplit. covar NULL or the matrix of covariates one wishes to control for, of size nobs x ncovar.
+SNP_index NULL or the index vector of the cluster of SNPs whose R2 will be computed.
+See the 'Details' section.